madebypixel02/push_swap/README.md

 * Radix sort in our stacks

-Here is a short demonstration of how the code will work with the stack to sort it :
+Here is a short demonstration of how the code will work with both stacks to sort the numbers:

 Note: some parts are printed in binary for better visualization.

-Command:
 ```
-./push_swap 7 5 0 -7 1 -5 -1
+Command: ./push_swap 7 5 0 -7 1 -5 -1
 ```

 1. Take an input stack and convert it as before so that all numbers are positive.